Tim-Unger/MetarSharp/README.md

 Metar LinkMetar = ParseMetar.ParseFromLink("https://metar.vatsim.net/eddf");

 //Parse a list of Metars
-List<string> Metars = //Your list of Metars here (You can use Metars or a link to a website) List<Metar> ListOfMetars = ParseMetar.ParseList(Metars); //Then you can run through the list
+List<string> Metars = //Your list of Metars here (You can use Metar strings or a link to a website) List<Metar> ListOfMetars = ParseMetar.ParseList(Metars); //Then you can run through the list
 ```